g-omarsdottir/helping-hands-happy-hearts/TESTING.md

 #### Lighthouse Testing

-All Lighthouse testing was performed on the deployed website.
+All Lighthouse testing was performed on the deployed website using Chrome Developer Tools Lighthouse Report.

 ![Lighthouse desktop](/documentation/testing/lighthouse-desktop.png)